 As noted earlier, invoking

-Classobject of a hidden class returns a string that is not a binary name, such as a string containing a
+Classobject of a hidden class returns a string that is not a binary name, since it contains a

 /character.
 User-level code is not expected to come into contact with such

-Classobjects, but framework-level code that assumes every class has a binary name may need updating to handle hidden classes.
+Classobjects, but framework-level code that assumes every class has a binary name may need to be updated to handle hidden classes.
 Framework-level code that was previously updated to handle VM-anonymous classes will continue to work, since hidden classes use the same naming convention as VM-anonymous classes.

-JEP 181 (Nest-Based Access Control) introduces nest-based access-control contexts, in which all classes and interfaces in a nest share private access among the nestmates.
+JEP 181 (Nest-Based Access Control) introduced nest-based access control contexts, in which all classes and interfaces in a nest share private access among the nestmates.